RushiBg/news-credibility-model/README.md

 import nltk
 nltk.download('stopwords')
 🚀 Run the Project
-Clone the repo and run the script:
+Clone the repo and execute the script:

 bash
 Copy